World shares retreat after Trump signs Hong Kong bill

 China reacted with indignation to the legislation, which Congress passed with overwhelming support.
 Beijing summoned U.S. Ambassador Terry Branstad for a dressing down and issued multiple statements threatening unspecified countermeasures.

-In Hong Kong, where sometimes violent protests have dragged on for nearly six months, the Hang Seng index lost 0.2% to 26,893.73.
+In Hong Kong, where sometimes violent protests have dragged on for nearly six months, the Hang Seng index lost 0.2 percent to 26,893.73.

-U.S. futures were modestly lower, with the contracts for both the Dow Jones Industrial Average and the S&P 500 losing 0.3%.
+U.S. futures were modestly lower, with the contracts for both the Dow Jones Industrial Average and the S&P 500 losing 0.3 percent.
 U.S. markets will be closed Thursday for Thanksgiving.
 They'll be open for a half-day on Friday.

 U.S. HOUSE PASSES HONG KONG HUMAN RIGHTS BILL